maim-lain/renpy/dating-sim.md

 <br>

 In the constructor you will want to add all the fields that make up the information about a girl.
-For example: her relationship level, location (if it's an open world game), the relationship event that will occur when you interact with her, etc. In this example the only arguments that will need to be passed when creating a Girl object is her name and the list of event label names.
+For example: her relationship level, location (if it's an open world game), the relationship event that will occur when you interact with her, etc. In this example the only arguments that will need to be passed when creating a Girl object is 'name' and 'event_list'.
 ```renpy
 def __init__(self, name, event_list):
     self.name = name